evanphx/benchmark-ips/README.md

 ## DESCRIPTION:

-A iterations per second enhancement to Benchmark.
+An iterations per second enhancement to Benchmark.

 ## FEATURES/PROBLEMS: